 Bitlocker shipped with Windows Vista Business and ultimate.
 More recent versions of Windows have made some changes to deal with security issues discovered since Vista was released. or example, Windows 10 changed the encryption which is not backwards compatible to support new FIPS requirements.

 Generally Bitlocker is used on the main Windows disk.
-It can be used n additional internal disks if present.
+Bitlocker can be used in additional internal disks if present.

 Bitlocker can also be used with removable devices like USB sticks.
-Key management is needed with encrypted USB sticks which is at its best with Windows 10 and above using a Microsoft account..
+Key management is needed with encrypted USB sticks which is at its best with Windows 10 and above using a Microsoft account.
+For example a key can be emailed and when the storage unit arrives it can be considered to be secure even if it is copied en-route.

 TRUSTED PLATFORM MODULE